 Students can review general eligibility requirements for federal financial aid on the Federal Student Aid website.
 Here are a few basics that may offer some encouragement:

 - The first step for students is to complete a Free Application for Federal Student Aid.
 Even if the student you're assisting doubts their eligibility, they should apply.
 Approximately 90% of those who apply qualify for some form of aid.
-A step-by-step guide through the application process can be found here.

 The FAFSA application provides an opportunity for students to apply for certain federal scholarships; however, there are also private scholarships available that require a separate application process.
 Students can search for scholarships that fit their major, life situation, academic performance, professional goals, etc. through TopDollar, WKU's scholarship portal.

 Additional information on WKU scholarships for military personnel, transfer students and others, is available by clicking here.

 - WKU Student Financial Assistance | Email: email@example.com | Phone: 270-745-2755

 - Student Aid: Types, who qualifies and how to apply

 - Scholarships: How to find them, how to apply, and types of scholarships:

 - WKU Online's article on the importance of filing FAFSA early to reduce long-term debt